awj/awj.github.io/_dnd/a-mystery-in-ardea.md

 ## Character Requirements

 You should make a level 4 character with a background, skills, and abilities suitable for a mix of investigation and combat.
-In addition to normal class skills, as an agent of the Hands of Karn you are proficient in Investigation and one Charisma, Intelligence, or Wisdom based skill of your choice.
+In addition to normal class skills, as an agent of the Hands of Karn you are proficient in Investigation or Perception and one Charisma, Intelligence, or Wisdom based skill of your choice.

 Although you *are* allowed to make a character who is originally from Ardea, this character will not have seen the island for several years.